ATYP Qualification: Frequently Asked Questions

 If you cannot attend one of our fall Information Meetings and your student would like to test to see if he/she would qualify for the program, please follow these steps:

-December through April is our preferred testing window, although we do accept scores through June.
+February through May is our testing window.
 The later a student qualifies the more limited the time available for them to complete their summer homework, particularly in English.
-The regular registration deadline is Sunday, May 26, 2024.
-We will not accept any registrations for English students after Friday, July 12, 2024, or for math students after July 31.
+The regular registration deadline is Sunday, May 25, 2025.
+We will not accept any registrations for English students after Friday, July 11, 2025, or for math students after July 31.

-The SAT does not allow students under the age of 13 to register for their tests directly online.
-Not only is CTD Assessment convenient, but it provides you with a great deal of additional information regarding gifted and talented students in general, and about your child’s scores in particular.
+Neither the SAT nor the ACT allow students under the age of 13 to register for their tests directly online.
+Not only is CTD Assessment convenient, but it provides you with a great deal of additional information regarding gifted and talented students in general, and about opportunities that are available for your student.

 • Either test is fine as both the ACT and the SAT contain high school material.

-• The SAT is through CTD Assessment and will have more supporting information.
-The ACT will be administered at WMU with high school students.
+• The online tests are through CTD Assessment and will have more supporting information.
+The ACT will be administered at WMU but the scores cannot be used anywhere else.

-• The ACT is in-person while the SAT is online.
+• The ACT can be in-person while the SAT is only online.

 • Do not take the PSAT test; this is not used for ATYP qualification.